In The News

 I am not predicting the Stock Market decline as it did in March, should we see a second wave of the Coronavirus.
 I am simply indicating the Stock Market has rallied for the past several weeks based on restaurants and other businesses opening back up, and research advancements from Pharmaceutical companies.

 All of that is great news, however, in the coming days we will start to hear earnings announcements from the very companies that have been opened, and many of them will let us know that although open, are losing money or not making any money.
-The will indicate their near term view is they will continue to lose or not make money, and that will not be received well by investors, and Stocks will drop.
+This will indicate their near term view is they will continue to lose or not make money, and that will not be received well by investors, and Stocks will drop.

-I am not suggesting liquidating entire portfolios, however, reducing some profitable positions would be a good way to raise Cash and be ready to buy if /when the market declines, and the news is such that investing that Cash back into the market is a good risk.
+I am not suggesting liquidating entire portfolios, however, reducing some profitable positions would be a good way to raise Cash and be ready to buy if /when the market declines, and the news is such investing that Cash back into the market is a good risk.

 I am always here to help, should you have any questions or would like further details on my investment opinion.